WrightDanG/FromVin/README.md

 ![Screenshot_3](https://user-images.githubusercontent.com/61311614/123704380-7fa4d880-d85d-11eb-95d3-313e3b7f7e87.png)

-I've addressed elsewhere in this readme that the guide was intended to be bigger, but this small summary section is meant to promote a sense of cameraderie between FromVin, and the user.
+I've addressed elsewhere in this readme that the guide was intended to be bigger, but this small summary section is meant to promote a sense of camaraderie between FromVin, and the user.
 In future it would cap off the end of a more thorough tasting guide.

 ![Screenshot_4](https://user-images.githubusercontent.com/61311614/123704382-80d60580-d85d-11eb-8d3e-2663ad21b853.png)